mattrussi/gitlab-com-runbooks/docs/redis/redis-survival-guide-for-sres.md

 90% CPU, and we knew from when we [enabled RackAttack in November 2020](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/3034) that it is responsible for at least 25% (absolute) of the CPU utilization, so splitting this out gives the cache instance room to breath.
 Note that the [data usage](https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/1246#sizing) is tiny.

+When we split out Sessions (very late 2021), this was for CPU saturation (antipicated something like 20% absolute savings) and also to separate a workload that may be problematic for Redis Cluster, unblocking perhaps moving the persistent Redis to Cluster in the future.

 ### CPUs
 Redis VMs were the first nodes we switched to from N1 to '[C2](https://cloud.google.com/compute/docs/machine-types#c2_machine_types)'